 This text comprises a little more material than can be presented in a four-hour course over two semesters.
 The reader may thus want to make a selection.
 Several possibilities present themselves.
 For a first overview, the reader may concentrate on concepts, theorems, and examples and skip all proofs.
 In particular, this is a practicable route for non-mathematicians.
 A deeper understanding, of course, requires the study of a representative selection of proofs.
 On the other hand, a reader mainly interested in the theory and familiar with some applications may skip a portion of examples.
-For a short route through Part I leading directly to statistics, one can restrict oneself to the essentials of the first chapters up to Section 3.4, as well as Sections 4.1 and 4.3, and 5.1.1, 5.1.3, and 5.2.
+For a short route through Part I leading directly to statistics, one can restrict oneself to the essentials of the first chapters up to Section 3.4, as well as Sections 4.1 and 4.3, and 5.1 and 5.2.
 The core of Part II consists of Sections 7.1-7.5, 8.1-8.2, 9.2, Chapter 10, as well as 11.2 and 12.1.
 Depending on the specific interests, it will facilitate orientation to browse through some portions of the text and return to them later when needed.
-A list of notational conventions can be found on page 359.
+A list of notational conventions can be found on page 395.

 At the end of each chapter there is a collection of problems offering applications, additions, or supplements to the text.
 Their difficulty varies, but is not indicated because the reader should follow only his or her interests.
 The main point is to try for oneself.
-For this reason, solutions are not included (nor offered on the internet).
+Nevertheless, this second English edition now provides draft solutions of selected problems, marked with ^S. These should be used for self-testing, rather than lulling the reader's willingness to tackle the problems independently.

 As every textbook, this one grew out of more sources than can possibly be identified.
-Evidently, however, I received a lot of inspiration from the classical German texts of U. Krengel [37] and K. Krickeberg and H. Ziezold [38], which had strong influence on the introductory courses in stochastics all over Germany.
-I also got many impulses from my Munich stochastics colleagues Peter Gänßler and Helmut Pruscha as well as all those responsible for the problem classes of my lectures during the last twenty years: Peter Imkeller, Andreas Schief, Franz Strobl, Karin Münch-Berndl, Klaus Ziegler, Bernhard Emmer, and Stefan Adams.
+Much inspiration came from the classical German texts of Ulrich Krengel [38] and Klaus Krickeberg and Herbert Ziezold [39], which had strong influence on the introductory courses in stochastics all over Germany.
+I also got many impulses from my Munich stochastics colleagues Peter Gänßler and Helmut Pruscha as well as all those responsible for the problem classes of my lectures during more than two decades: Peter Imkeller, Andreas Schief, Franz Strobl, Karin Münch-Berndl, Klaus Ziegler, Bernhard Emmer, and Stefan Adams.
 I am very grateful to all of them.
-My thanks also go to the publisher, the Walter de Gruyter Company, for the very efficient and pleasant cooperation.